nchandhi/ncbyctestrepo/README.md

 **Scenario**

 The Grant Writer assistant helps the researchers find relevant articles and grants available for their research topic easily using a conversational chatbot.
-It also accelerates the grant application creation process with the power of large language models and content generation techniques.
+It also accelerates the grant application creation process with the power of large language models(LLMs) and content generation techniques.
 Researcher can generate different sections of a grant application with a simple button click, then they can refine the prompts and regenerate individual sections to add more details as needed.
 Finally, the generated grant application can be exported as a PDF or a Microsoft Word document for further processing.

 **Key features**